cloud-gov/cg-site/_pages/pages/documentation/for-pages-developers.md

 To cleanup after a failed deploy:

 0. Delete the new app.
-For the main Pages app that would be `federalist`.
+For the main Pages app that would be `pages`.
 0. Rename the venerable app to the name of the new app.
-For example, rename `federalist-venerable` to `federalist`.
+For example, rename `pages-venerable` to `pages`.
 0. Start a build on CircleCI to re-deploy.